Chapter 4 Johan

 Yvonne’s observation made Johan think.
 “That makes sense.
 But… what of the bad things?
 Did he make those, too?”

-“Desires become twisted,” said Yan.
-“That’s what we learn so much about here.
-The desires within our hearts can become untwisted and restored so they best serve us and other people.”
+“Desires can become twisted,” said Yan.
+“But what we learn here is that the desires within our hearts can become untwisted and restored so that they are able to serve both us and other people.”

 “Through a constant learning process.
-The more openly we face the process, the quicker we learn.”
+The more openly we engage with the process, the quicker we learn.”

 “It’s a deep process though,” Yvonne added.
 “Don’t be surprised if you are shocked by how deep it goes.”

-The suns in the sky cast new hues onto the wooded terrain.
+The suns in the sky cast changing tones of light onto the wooded terrain.
 Johan followed Yvonne and Yan along the path through the forest, heading towards an unknown destination.
-Johan knew that he trusted these new friends, but a lingering anxiety flickered within him when he thought about the word, ‘process’.
-He hoped that it wasn’t like boot camp all over again.
+Johan knew that he trusted these new friends, but a lingering anxiety flickered within him when he thought about the word ‘process’.
+He hoped that it wouldn’t be like boot camp all over again.

 *